RichardBrown384/riscos-artworks-js/docs/README.md

 #### Type 0x2A: Winding Rule

-The cap style enumeration coincides exactly with that of !Draw.
+The winding rule enumeration coincides exactly with that of !Draw.

 When an Artworks file doesn't specify a winding rule then !AWViewer defaults to even-odd.